andyeske/How-to-CAD-Inventor/README.md

 * Learning how to make use of the mirroring and circular patterns tools, both as a sketch and as a feature.
 * Learning how to create planes, at different angles.

-**Session Activity:** Using the tools learned on Session 3, we’ll design a variety of items, including:
+**Session Activity:** Using the tools learned on Session 3, we’ll design two objects, namely:
 * A [tambourine](https://cdn11.bigcommerce.com/s-ourux4doxk/images/stencil/608x608/products/2698/7124/CP378-__98452.1727207154.png?c=1).
 * A model of the [Taipei 101](https://www.always5star.com/wp-content/uploads/2019/01/always5star-taipei-taiwan-101-building-1.jpg) tower.